Mihara/ytpod/README.md

     ytpod <youtube feed url> <your website root for the podcast>

 The feed URL is what you get from the OPML file.
+You can download the OPML file for your youtube subscriptions from https://www.youtube.com/subscription_manager -- there are other ways to get at the feed URLs for a channel, but this one is the most obvious.
 You must give the website root URL with a trailing slash.
 The feed URL that you should give to your podcatcher is `<website root>/rss.xml`

 Options: